queryluke/masseffect-5e-data/data/rules/how-to-play.md

 [Using Ability Scores](/manual/using-ability-scores#advantage-and-disadvantage) section.

 ### Specific Beats General
 This compendium contains rules that govern how the game plays.
-That said, many racial traits, class features, spells, gadgets, monster abilities, and other game elements break the general rules in some way, creating an exception to how the rest of the game works.
+That said, many racial traits, class features, powers, gadgets, monster abilities, and other game elements break the general rules in some way, creating an exception to how the rest of the game works.
 Remember this: If a specific rule contradicts a general rule, the specific rule wins.

 Exceptions to the rules are often minor.
 For instance, many operatives don’t have proficiency with shotguns, but every soldier does because of a class trait.
 That trait creates a minor exception in the game.
 Other examples of rule-breaking are more conspicuous.
-For instance, an operative can’t normally fly, but some spells and armor mods make that possible.
+For instance, an operative can’t normally fly, but some powers and armor mods make that possible.
 Biotics and tech account for most of the major exceptions to the rules.

 ### Round Down